 Where can I get a copy of the documentation?

-Copies of the new Approved Document P are available from The Stationery Office in hard copy form, or alternatively can be downloaded from the website Communities and Local Government simply look under the Building Regulations section.
+Copies of the new Approved Document P can be downloaded from the Planning Portal website

 Other legislation to consider.